zle105/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-Zeliang Liu is a senior research scientist at Livermore Software Technology Corporation (LSTC). machine learning, multiscale mechanics, data-driven model reduction, with application in light-weight composite material and engineering material systems advanced material systems, materials informatics and design. large scale, high performance computing, computational mechanics and physics.
+I am a senior research scientist at Livermore Software Technology Corporation (LSTC), interested in the emerging area among machine learning, computational mechanics and material physics.
+I like to develop theories and methods to solve multiscale and multiphysics problems in materials design and advanced manufacturing.
+My recent work on deep material network embedding physics into the building block of a network-based machine-learning model.